bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 #A Wish List - David R. MacIver
 http://www.drmaciver.com/2015/07/a-wish-list/

 Here’s a laundry list of stuff that would feature in my dream language.
 Advance warning that I am a grumpy old man and this is a super boring list that contains almost no cool features.
-Also it’s not in any particular order of priority – it’s mostly the order I thought of things in – and it’s definitely not complete – it’s just the stuff I thought of before I got bored of writing this post.

-Also, most of these are things that you can’t without get large amounts of time, effort and money.
+Most of these are things that you can’t without get large amounts of time, effort and money.
 They’re boring, not easy, and if anything them being boring makes them harder because you can’t really get people excited about working on them.

 ### Community